dlguswo333/dlguswo333.github.io/markdown/2021/12-18-en-k-means-clustering.md

 ## 2) Map each Vector to the Nearest Centroid.
 For each vector, find the nearest centroid and group them together (cluster).
 It may not look fine with random initial centroids, but it is okay.
-We will find better centroids fron now on.
+We will find better centroids from now on.

 ## 3) Calculate the next Centroids by Averaging the Vectors within a Cluster.
 For each cluster you acquired, get the average of vectors that reside in